Tit for tat: Haryana Assembly denounces Punjab move on Chandigarh, passes resolution on SYL | Politics

 “Several agreements, accords, tribunal's findings and judgements of highest judiciary of the nation have all singularly upheld the claim of Haryana to the waters and directed completion of the SYL canal,” the resolution said.

-The resolution urged the Centre to ensure that the proportion of Haryana government officials serving in Chandigarh UT continued as envisaged during the reorganisation of Punjab.
-This is supposed to be 60:40 for Punjab and Haryana.
+The resolution also urged the Centre to ensure that the proportion of Haryana government officials serving in Chandigarh UT continued as envisaged during the reorganisation of Punjab.
+This is supposed to be 60:40 in favour of Punjab.

 The resolution raised again the issue of transfer of Punjab’s Hindi-speaking areas to Haryana.